shgsousa/serper-search/README.md

 }
 ```

-### HTTP/SSE Mode (Container-Ready)
+### HTTP Mode (Container-Ready)

-For containerized deployments or HTTP-based integrations:
+For containerized deployments or LibreChat integration:

 ```bash
 # Start in HTTP mode